We may earn money or products from the companies mentioned in this post.

-Pursing dreams looks different for each person, and that is one thing I plan to explore here at Unfading Beauty and Strength.
-I want to learn about not only historically and currently famous women, but explore the stories of the extraordinary ordinary women that live right next door to you who are not famous (at least to the world).
+Pursuing dreams looks different for each person.
+I want to learn about not only historically and currently famous women but explore the stories of the extraordinary ordinary women that live right next door to you who are not famous (at least to the world).

-I want to know where their dreams started, what obstacles were in their way and and how they overcame them.
+I want to know where their dreams started, what obstacles were in their way, and how they overcame them.
 I want to know some practical tips that worked for them that helped them create the life they love.

 Where are their dreams going to take them?

 Anybody who has lived longer than a decade may have figured out that dreams, can, will, and should change with the seasons of your life.
 While some of you may be lucky enough to have and keep the same dream your whole life, there are many others who struggle.

 I want to explore the story behind the dreams.